Fabricated City: Plot

-Kwon Yoo, formerly a national taekwondo champion, spends most of his day playing games at an Internet Cafe.
+In Yeosu City Kwon Yoo, formerly a national taekwondo champion, spends most of his day playing games at an Internet Cafe.
 In an online First-person Shooter, his character "Captain" is highly skilled and has a group of close friends and teammates who call themselves "RESURRECTION."
 After a gaming session, he finds a smartphone and goes to the owner's apartment to return it.

 The next day, Kwon is arrested and accused of killing a young girl.
 The evidence seems irrefutable: The murder weapon is in his house, his fingerprints and DNA are in her apartment and the apartment's security camera has footage of him.
 Following pressure from the media, the court swiftly finds him guilty and sentences him to life imprisonment in a maximum security prison.
 In prison, Kwon catches the attention of gang leader Ma Duk-su, and Kwon is beaten on his first days.
 His mother visits him, assures him she is fighting for his freedom and encourages him to endure.
 Helped by a sympathetic inmate, Kwon retrains himself and fights back, eventually beating Ma.

 After receiving news that his mother has committed suicide, Kwon breaks out of prison, triggering a national manhunt.
 He goes to the office of Min Chum-sang, the public attorney who defended him.
 Min gives Kwon Yoo his mother's necklace, saying he will re-examine his case.
 Kwon is contacted by Yeo-wool, one of his RESURRECTION teammates.
 She takes him to her house on the city outskirts.
 They are soon joined by his other teammates.
 Yeo-wool has researched the case, found many irregularities in the supposed "evidence" and gathered the team to help Kwon clear his name.
 The team examines recent high-profile violent crimes and via security camera footage, finds a truck parking close to all crime scenes.

 Following this lead, Kwon arrives at the apartment of Noh Joon-young, a rising TV actor, and finds his corpse.
 Hiding in a corner, Kwon witnesses a team of "specialists" creating a crime scene, following a narrative of "rabid fan stalking, killing and embalming her idol."
 Unbeknownst to Kwon, the apartment is being surveilled by Min, who is the mastermind behind the framing.
 Noh's real killer is found to be the daughter of a wealthy businessman known as "Chairman Chu," who hires Min to find a scapegoat.
 Using a massive intelligence-gathering supercomputer hidden in his apartment block, Min finds an appropriate candidate, a girl named So, and sends a team to drug her and collect her hair, saliva and blood that they use to fake the crime scene.